 What is a Builders’ Lien?

 A builders’ lien is a legal framework that provides contractors, subcontractors and other parties entitled to payment in a construction project an effective form of recourse if they are not paid within a reasonable time.
-Registering a lien against a property secures a legal interest in the property for the registering party.
+Registering a lien against a property secures a legal interest in the property or leasehold interest for the registering party.

 Who Can Register a Builders’ Lien in Alberta?

 A party entitled to payment for work or supplies relating to a construction project can file a lien, so long as they meet the following requirements:

 - They have done work or caused work to be done based on an “improvement” to the land; or

 - They provided any of the materials used for that “improvement” of the land.